CUSP-NYU/RCF/README.md

 # Creating a Login Credential for the RCF Environment

 CUSP students should register using a CUSP ID, which is the same as their [NYU NetID](https://www.nyu.edu/life/information-technology/accounts-and-access/identity-and-accounts/netid-and-password.html).
-Please note that the CUSP ID password is different from NYU NetID password.
+Please note that the CUSP ID password is different from the NYU NetID password.

 ### Students
 To register for a CUSP account, please provide the following information to cusp.it@nyu.edu: